15 Most Popular New Year’s Resolutions and How to Keep Them

 Break your smartphone addiction

 Don’t believe it’s possible?
 Cell phone addiction is real.
-The average person checks their phone a whopping 50 times a day, according to research from the Journal of Accountancy.
+The average person checks their phone a whopping 50 times a day, according to 2018 research from the Journal of Accountancy.
 If you’re ready to reclaim some of your time and break your digital addiction, you could go cold turkey and go back to using a bare-bones phone.
 If you’re more interested in moderating your usage, try turning off all non-essential notifications, and keeping your phone as far from you as possible, especially when you’ve come home from work.
 You can even give yourself set periods of time—as in established and timed—to check email, Facebook, etc..
 This way, you don’t end up mindlessly playing on your phone for an hour (or more) when you only meant to give your feed a quick glance.
 Lastly, consider replacing your phone entirely.
 Grab a magazine or book instead.
-You can even try finger knitting.

 Eat at home more

 If you’re hooked on takeout, it’s probably taking a toll on your bank account and your health.
-Cooking at home is cheaper and better for your waistline than ordering in or eating out, since you’re in charge of the ingredients.
-Then stock your kitchen with the right tools and have some go-to weeknight recipes; that way you can take a lot of the time and frustration out of meal planning.
+Cooking at home is cheaper and better for your health than ordering in or eating out since you’re in charge of the ingredients.
+Then, stock your kitchen with the right tools and have some go-to weeknight recipes; that way you can take a lot of the time and frustration out of meal planning.
 Apps such as Yummly and Mealboard simplify the process by generating shopping lists and letting you filter recipes by prep time, nutrition, seasonality, and more.

 If you’d like to cut back on your alcohol consumption in the New Year, John C. Norcross, PhD, and author of Changeology: 5 Steps to Realizing Your Goals and Resolutions, recommends avoiding situations—like Bunco parties or happy hours with friends—that may tempt you into drinking too much.
 Instead, invite guests to your home for dinner so you can control how much alcohol is served, and how much you drink.
 And try ringing in the new year with a glass of alcohol-free champagne instead.